On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Relationship with Lafforgue--Langlands parameters and Arthur parameters

 \begin{itemize}

-\item[(2')] The image of the Weil group in the local Langlands parameter of $\pi_u$ is not contained in any parabolic subgroup of $\widehat{G}$.

-\item[(3')] The image of the Weil group in every global Langlands parameter of $\pi$ is not contained in any parabolic subgroup of $\widehat{G}$.

-\item[(4')] The image of $SL_2$ in every global Arthur parameter of $\pi$ is trivial. \end{itemize}
+\item[(4')] The image of $\SL_2$ in every global Arthur parameter of $\pi$ is trivial. \end{itemize}

-Here the implications (2') $\implies$ (3') $\implies$ (4') can be proved directly from the characterizing properties of Arthur and Langlands parameters.
-For the implication (3') $\implies$ (4'), the proof is similar to the proof of Lemma \ref{mixed-parameter}, but with a diagonal element in $SL_2$ replacing the Frobenius element.
-The implication (4') $\implies$ (5) is part of Arthur's conjectures on Arthur parameters, while the implication (1) $\implies$ (2') is a variant of Conjecture \ref{inertial-parameters}.

-It is clear that if the Arthur-Lafforgue conjecture on the relationship of Lafforgue parameters with Arthur parameters could be proved, then this argument would be essentially the same as the previous argument.
+The implication (3) $\implies$ (4') depends on the conjectural existence of Arthur parameterizations compatible with Lafforgue's Langlands parameterization.
+Using this, the proof is similar to the proof of Lemma \ref{mixed-parameter}, but with a diagonal element in $\SL_2$ replacing the Frobenius element.
+The implication (4') $\implies$ (5) is part of Arthur's conjectures on Arthur parameters.
+It is clear that if the conjectural relationship of Lafforgue--Langlands parameters with Arthur parameters could be proved, then this argument would be essentially the same as the previous argument.

 The second analogue avoids mentioning parameters of any kind, except through their $L$-packets, and relies on conjectures only in terms of automorphic representations.
+Conditionally on conjectures, we can prove (1) $\implies$ (5) via a chain of implications (1) $\implies$ (2'') $\implies$ (3'') $\implies$ (4'') $\implies$ (5), where (2''), (3''), (4'') are as follows.

 \begin{itemize}